craftingcity/The-Known-World/Prenotes Jan 28 25.md

 - A majority of the work in Forgehome is Mining or Metallics Processing - grueling and low-paid work - but the industry is kept alive by the legendary status of Deepreach and it's riches.
 	- Sometimes, a couple miners come back weird (see Elderbrain @ Deepreach)
 	- Sometimes, a couple miners come back with stories of 'the Illithid'
-- Deepreach is located below Forgehome,
+- Deepreach is located below Forgehome, but no-one really knows how to get down there and back, so we try to go out - not down.

 ### What happened?